Angione-Lab/Synechococcus7002-metabolic-modelling/README.md

 PCA was conducted in R using the script `PCA_script.R`.

-k-means clustering was run using the `statistics_on_genes.m` script, which also calls `mdscale_robust.m`, a script that applies multidimensional scaling to avoid co-location of data points during clustering.
+k-means clustering was run using the `statistics_on_genes.m` script, which also calls `mdscale_robust.m`, a script that applies multidimensional scaling to avoid co-location of data points during clustering https://github.com/jooh/matlab-plotting/blob/master/mdscale_robust.m.

 The folder lasso contains the script `lasso_script.m` for running LASSO regularization in Matlab with subsets of transcript/flux data serving as predictor data (x) and growth rates measured across 12 growth conditions as responses (y).